yz201906/RibOxi-seq/README.md

 Sequencing data from original publications: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE102516  and  https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE96999 can be analyzed using scripts from the legacy_pipeline directory.
 The differences are attibuted to changes in umi and linker designs.

 I have prepared some sample data and prcessed it through the entire pipeline into the ``raw_data.RData``, which is included inside the app directory together with the data table prior to the processing.

-**Note** Many of the genes in the sample data will not match the gene model track.
-The reason is that there are differences in genomic coordinates between different GTF files.
+**Note**: Many of the genes in the sample data will not match the gene model track.
+The reason is that there are differences in genomic coordinates between different gtf files.
 In the case of sample data, the alignment was against NCBI gtf annotation file, but *biomaRt* package accesses ensembl database.
-Thus, it is recommended to also use ensemble gtf for alignment.
+Thus, it is recommended to also use ensembl gtf for alignment.

 ### Legacy scripts usage